Storm Board - the product

 - Storm Board can be produced in a variety of colours and finishes (even rendered)

 If you look at a standard application such as construction site hoarding, a plywood board is cheaper to purchase. however, it needs painting (repeatedly).
 The graphics do not adhere to the wood, but have to be printed or applied to a separate plastic or plastic and metal board that is affixed to the plywood, such as Dibond or PVC.
 None of this construction is recycled, and incurs landfill costs.
-Plywood containing formaldehyde resins release toxic gasses, dioxins when burnt.
+Plywood containing formaldehyde resins release toxic gasses, and releases dioxins when burnt.

 Storm Board does not need painting for water resistance, and can be produced in a range of colours.
 Vinyl graphics can be applied directly to the board.
 As the boards do not suffer weathering, they can be re-used or recycled.